Brglz/Exam/README.md

-# Idea: This is a Portfolio for a producent
+# Idea: This is a Portfolio for a Producer

 # Features